Anti-Money Laundering – About AML and AML Supervision

 In terms of the PMLA, the MFSA as supervisory authority is considered to be an agent of the FIAU and is required to extend assistance and cooperation to the FIAU in the fulfilment of its responsibilities under the PMLA.
 Accordingly the FIAU may request the MFSA to provide it with information of which it may become aware during the course of its supervisory functions, including that a subject person may not be in compliance with the requirements of the PMLA or regulations made thereunder.

 As an agent of the FIAU, the MFSA acts on behalf of and jointly with the FIAU in conducting AML/CFT supervision of financial services licence holders on a risk-based approach.
-Supervision is conducted by means of a dedicated team of AML/CFT supervisors within the Enforcement Unit.
+Supervision is conducted by means of a dedicated team of AML/CFT supervisors within the the Financial Crime Compliance Unit.
 All phases of AML/CFT supervision, from the sectorial risk assessments to decisions on breaches and the imposition of sanctions, are coordinated and integrated in a joint supervisory approach.

 The main purpose of AML/CFT supervision conducted jointly by the MFSA and FIAU is to monitor compliance by financial services licence holders with the applicable AML/CFT laws, regulations and the Implementing Procedures issued by the FIAU, and where necessary to take appropriate action, including remedial, enforcement and sanctioning measures.